userx007/uRustLogger/README.md

 # uRustLogger

 `uRustLogger` is a lightweight, flexible, and fully-featured logging library for Rust, designed for both console and file output.
-It supports multiple log levels, colored console output, file logging with optional icons, and a rich set of macros for all common data types.
+It supports multiple log levels, colored console output, file logging with optional icons, per-module tagging, and a rich set of macros for all common data types.
 The library is ideal for applications that need structured logging with minimal setup.

 ## Features